Ritten11/LAMAS2021/README.md

 -rm, --run_mode ['gui', 'batch']
 -iter, --iterations [5, 10, 15, 20, 50, 100]
 ```
 The Batchrunner runs different variations of parameter settings for N=5 and N=6.
 This is due to the increased computational complexity when running with N=6.
-We decided skip varying the party size as this reduces the total number of iterations needed for N=6 by 2/3, substantially reducing the time required to finish running the Batchrunner.
+We decided skip varying the party size as this reduces the total number of iterations needed for N=6 by two-thirds, substantially reducing the time required to finish running the Batchrunner.

 Finally, there is also a flag which can be used for further debugging:
 ```bash